Anita Dobson: Awards

 For her time on EastEnders as Angie Watts, Dobson received the Pye Award for Outstanding Female Personality.

-Dobson was nominated for a 2003 Laurence Olivier Award for Best Actress for her performance in Frozen at the Royal National Theatre: Cottesloe.
+Dobson was nominated for a 2003 Laurence Olivier Award for Best Actress for her performance in Frozen at the Royal National Theatre.

 In 2007, Dobson was made a Companion of the Liverpool Institute for Performing Arts.

+Dobson was appointed Officer of the Order of the British Empire (OBE) in the 2025 Birthday Honours for services to charitable fundraising and to philanthropy.

 Personal life

-Dobson is a patron of The Match Girls' Memorial.
-She married Brian May on 18 November 2000.
-They had first met in 1986.
-She is a patron of the theatre charity the Music Hall Guild of Great Britain and America.
+Dobson married Brian May on 18 November 2000.
+They had first met in 1986 when May was married to his first wife.
+She is a patron of The Match Girls' Memorial and of the theatre charity The Music Hall Guild of Great Britain and America.

-In December 2021, her husband said both of them had tested positive for COVID-19, but were recovering.